-Cereal import requirements in 2014/15 set to increase
+Cereal import requirements in 2015/16 set to increase slightly

 Lebanese exporters of horticultural products, fruits in particular, are experiencing difficulties due to the continuing conflict in the Syrian Arab Republic that disrupted land routes with the closure of the last border crossing between the Syrian Arab Republic and Jordan in March 2015.
 An alternative marine transportation is costlier but also unsuitable for a variety of highly perishable products.
 Some farmers near the border with the Syrian Arab Republic report that security concerns have prevented them from accessing their fields and orchards.

-Domestic cereal production covers on average about 17 percent of consumption needs and the country depends heavily on imports.
-In the 2014/15 marketing year (July/June), the cereal import requirement, mainly wheat for human consumption and maize for livestock and poultry, is forecast at 995 000 tonnes, slightly above the previous year.
+Domestic cereal production covers on average about 17 percent of the consumption needs and the country depends heavily on imports.
+In the 2015/16 marketing year (July/June), the cereal import requirement, mainly wheat for human consumption and maize for livestock and poultry, is forecast at 1.1 million tonnes, slightly above the previous year.

-In February 2016, the yearly general inflation was negative 2 percent, while the food and non‑alcoholic beverages inflation was almost flat at about 0.1 percent month-on-month (beginning from January 2014, the base year for CPI was changed to December 2013).
+In February 2016, the yearly general inflation was negative 2 percent, while the food and non‑alcoholic beverages inflation was less than 1 percent.
 The Consumer Protection Department at the Ministry of Economy and Trade sets the price of local Lebanese flat bread.
 Other bakery products (baguettes, sandwich bread, etc.) are not subsidized.

 New entry and residency rules put break on number of Syrian refugees